moodlebox/moodle-tool_moodlebox/README.md

 # MoodleBox Moodle plugin

-A Moodle administration plugin providing a GUI to some settings and management of a [MoodleBox](https://github.com/martignoni/make-moodlebox).
+A Moodle administration plugin providing a GUI to some settings and management of a [MoodleBox](https://moodlebox.net/), a Moodle server installed on a [Raspberry Pi](http://www.raspberrypi.org/).

-This plugin enable an administrator to monitor some hardware settings, to set the date of the MoodleBox, to allow restart and shutdown of the MoodleBox and changing Raspberry Pi passwords using a GUI.
+This plugin enables a Moodle administrator to monitor some hardware settings, to set the date of the MoodleBox, to allow restart and shutdown of the MoodleBox and changing Raspberry Pi passwords using a GUI.
+After the installation in Moodle, some steps are required to complete on the Raspberry Pi (see below).

 The plugin is compatible with Moodle 3.1 or later.

 ## Availability